 One of the key features of WGI's approach is the reliance on the existing strengths of ongoing efforts for grassland species and their habitat needs across the west.
 For example, in 2010, WAFWA held a meeting to evaluate current survey methodologies used by member states for monitoring prairie dog populations in cooperation with USGS and USFWS.
 A detailed report recommending standardized survey methods for assessing the four prairie dog species has been completed by the evaluation board and forwarded to WAFWA.
 This effort gives WAFWA a common currency to focus efforts and document success as conservation measures are employed on the ground.
 Another example is the close collaboration between WGI and existing working groups (Prairie dog Conservation Team, Interstate Lesser Prairie-chicken Work Group, and Swift Fox conservation Team etc.) that is leading range-wide efforts to gather data on a relatively information-poor grassland species.
-Through this collaboration, WGI has stimulated interest and avoided duplicating efforts that are making significant progress.
+Through this collaboration, WGI has stimulated interest and avoided duplicating efforts.
+These are examples of how WGI can provide a common framework to support ongoing efforts that are making significant progress.